lithekod/site-v2/website/pages/index_en.md

 could meet, talk and help each other with everything code related.
-We have since continued to develop and we now arrange several types of activities such as study visits, workshops, lectures, Game Jams, programming competitions and of course code meetups every Tuesday at 5 pm. <a href="http://lithehack.se/">Lithehack</a>, usually located on Campus Norrköping, can for the time being be found online for more "traditional" coding help (kodstugor).
+We have since continued to develop and we now arrange several types of activities such as study visits, workshops, lectures, Game Jams, programming competitions and of course code meetups every Tuesday at 5 pm.

-During the Corona pandemic we got ourselves our very own Discord server.
-Stop by and say hi!
-We've now returned to campus meetups but if the world situation changes drastically we'll go back to Discord.

 <div id="introduction">
     <div class="intro-card">